lloydchang/client-side-canary-deployment/README.md

 ## Workflows

-The project includes several GitHub Actions workflows that automate canary deployment processes:
+The project includes a comprehensive GitHub Actions workflow that automates all canary deployment processes:

-### Main Workflow: Canary Deployment & Analytics
+### Canary Deployment & Analytics Workflow

-The consolidated workflow (`deploy-gh-pages.yml`) handles all aspects of canary deployment:
+The single consolidated workflow (`deploy-gh-pages.yml`) handles all aspects of canary deployment:

 - **Deployment**: Triggered by pushes to main branch
   - Builds the project with npm/Rollup